smartheim/ui-maintenance/README.md

 ### Static pages

 Each html file in `src/` is an independant html file.
-That means that `head` need to be defined for each page and the html markup for the basic layout need to be repeated for each page as well.
+That means that the html markup for the basic layout need to be repeated for each page.
 Thanks to css, that is minimal though.

-Still a build system (Gulp) is in place to process html files.
-For one to implement i18n (translations) and the other reason is to save us from repetitive html markup.
-This is done via a build system plugin to support html partials.
+A build system (Gulp) is in place to process html files anyway.
+For one to implement i18n (translations) and the other reason is to save us from repetitive html like navigation areas.
+Html partials are used like this:

 1. Store your html fragment into `partials/*.html`.
 2. Use it in your `src/*.html` page via `<partial src="your-partial-filename.html"></partial>`.